 Career Path for UX Writer and Technical Writer

 Some tech writers begin their careers as specialists or research assistants in any technical field.
-In due course, they develop technical communication skills and take on major duties and responsibilities of technical writing.
+In due course, they develop technical communication skills and take on significant duties and responsibilities of technical writing.
 Novice technical writers may work on projects right away in small firms.
 In contrast, those working in larger organizations with standard procedures may observe professional tech writers and interact with professionals before taking on projects.
 In some cases, technical writers can also join the UX writing field.

 Skills